hadjShell/Leetcode-Solution-Java/Leetcode_solution.md

   * The range of the optional items
 * The definition of `memo`
   * `memo[w][i]`: for first `i` items, if the volume of the backpack is `w`, the maximum value it can hold is `memo[w][i]`
+* Sometimes an item can only be picked once; sometimes it can be picked multiple times

 ### Q279.
 [Perfect Squares](https://leetcode.com/problems/perfect-squares/)